runrig-coop/hedgerows/index.md

 profound, far more _ontological_ in character, than anything subsequent commentators on free culture were ready to claim.
-Shiva certainly acknowledges the value of the natural world and humanity's ties to it, but she also highlights how nature itself, at least in its canonically Western conception, has been used by colonial forces to dispossess indigenous peoples of their land and resources all across the globe.
+Shiva certainly acknowledges the value of the natural world and humanity's ties to it, but she also highlights Western colonialist forces have appealed to nature as the authority granting them to right to dispossess indigenous peoples of their land and resources all across the globe.
 This "conquest by naturalization," as she calls it, can be observed as far back as the Papal Bulls of Donation in 1493.
 To settle colonial disputes between the Catholic Monarchs of Spain and the King of Portugal, Pope Alexander VI drew a longitudinal line running down the middle of the Atlantic Ocean, just slicing off the Nordeste region of modern-day Brasil.